-City Council on March 3 is scheduled to consider an update to the Economic Health Strategic Plan.
-The proposed plan emphasizes more connections to the Social Sustainability and Environmental Services departments and addresses five key themes:
+City Council on June 2 adopted an upated Economic Health Strategic Plan, which emphasizes more connections to the Social Sustainability and Environmental Services departments and addresses five key themes:

 Learn more about the Economic Health of the City of Fort Collins, its major accomplishments and upcoming goals and projects.